With summer winding down in Norton, now is a great time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Not sure when you last put in a new one?
-Take it out and angle it toward the light.
-If you can’t see light through it, replace it.
+Not sure when you last checked yours?
+Pull it out and hold it up to the light.
+If you can’t see light through it, get a new one.

 3. Clean the Inside